Higher Technical Qualifications - The new route to rewarding careers

 What subjects are available?

-- Anyone looking to upskill and gain a qualification, whether you’re already in employment or looking to retrain.
+Those who want to upskill and gain a qualification, whether they are already in employment or want to retrain.

 Why should I choose HTQs?

-HTQs have been specifically developed with employers and businesses so you will get the skills they are looking for, unlocking high-skilled and highly paid jobs.
-They are often shorter and cheaper than degrees.
+As employers and businesses have a strong input to the course content, you will gain the practical and technical skills that they are looking for, unlocking highly-skilled and highly paid jobs.

 What are my options after studying a HTQ?